 This is part of ethical practice in counselling.
 The counsellor will have agreed to a confidential relationship with the young person and has a duty to stick to this.
 The only rare exception to this would be if the counsellor thought the young person was at serious risk of harming themselves or others.
 The counsellor is not there to judge you or anyone else in your family, their sole purpose is to help your young person manage their mental health.

 My child wants the whole family to be involved.
 Is this possible?

 If you or your child want the family to be involved, you may want to seek family therapy through your GP or privately through, for example, the British Association for Counselling Psychotherapy (bacp) www.itsgoodtotalk.org.uk

 Is there any support out there to help me deal with this?

 You may feel helpless, scared or angry if your young person is displaying distressed or disturbed behaviour.
 This is normal, but it may be useful to talk to a counsellor about these feelings.
 It can have a powerful knock on effect if parents/carers begin to get help for their own feelings of distress and anxiety about the situation and help lower tensions or other blocks to positive communication.
 You can find a counsellor through the British Association for Counselling Psychotherapy (bacp) www.itsgoodtotalk.org.uk

 My young person came to Youth Talk and is now doing much better.
 Is there anything I can do to give back?

 Familes or friends whose young people have benefited from our counselling can help us by making a regular donation if you are able.
 If you cannot give a regular donation, please consider giving a one-off donation.
 We urgently need funds.
 Although we do not charge a fee, it costs us money to provide the counselling.
 More than half our income is from individual and company donations and without this funding we could not continue to provide our service to young people.
-On average, we see around 50 young people each week.
+Currently we are see more than 60 young people each week.